luyadev/luya/modules/errorapi/README.md

 ### Website setup

-ITo enable the error api for your website, you need to configure the default LUYA error handler in the component section of your config file :
+To enable the error api for your website, you need to configure the default LUYA error handler in the component section of your config file :

 ```
 'components' => [